 DL has made a great wave of data-driven methods since 2015 [43], and it is becoming increasingly prevalent in the engineering field.
 Different from the traditional knowledge-based modelling approaches, DL is a data-driven method which can be applied with zero domain knowledge.
-Correlations between two datasets can be built automatically and mappings between two different data spaces can be established automatically by training DL models.
-Countless examples of DL applications demonstrate DL's power in solving real-world engineering problems, for instance, SHM [16,44-46], especially image-based structural damage detection [47-49] and vibration-based structural state identification [50-52], detection of structural components [53], etc. Meanwhile, DL has also been used for style transfer tasks in the image processing and audio processing fields.
-Therefore, DL has demonstrated its merits for data transfer tasks or modelling complex mapping between two datasets, and has shown a full potential to achieve the mapping from the simulation data space to the measurement data space.
+Correlations between two datasets can be built automatically or projections between two different data spaces can be established automatically by training DL models.
+Countless examples of DL applications demonstrate DL's power in solving real-world engineering problems, for instance, SHM [16, 44-46], especially image-based structural damage detection [47-49] and vibration-based structural state identification [50-52], detection of structural components [53], etc. Meanwhile, DL has also been used for style transfer tasks in the image processing and audio processing fields.
+Therefore, DL has demonstrated its merits for data transfer tasks or modelling complex projection between two datasets, and has shown a full potential to achieve the projection from the simulation data space to the measurement data space.

 In this article, we proposed a method to generate high-fidelity time-series synthetic data.
-Mappings from the FE simulation data space to the measurement data space are built using DL.
-To the best of our knowledge, this is the first attempt to synthesise time-series data using FE simulation and DL space mapping.
-The mapping enables a significant quality improvement of the time-series simulation data without performing FE model updating.
+Projections from the FE simulation data space to the measurement data space are built using DL.
+To the best of our knowledge, this is the first attempt to synthesize time-series data using FE simulation and DL space projection.
+The projection enables a significant quality improvement of the time-series simulation data without performing FE model updating.
 One suitable application scenario for the proposed method is that, when dynamic responses of structures excited by some unseen load patterns are not available in the real world, the proposed method can achieve high-fidelity synthetic data in an end-to-end manner.
 Moreover, the high-fidelity time-series synthetic data generated by the proposed method can benefit all the downstream tasks as mentioned in the first paragraph.
-As guidance, this article is organised into 6 sections.
+As a reminder, this article is organized into 5 sections.
 After introducing the background in Section 1, the proposed data synthesis method is presented in Section 2.
 Then Section 3 describes the experiments and datasets, and Section 4 discusses the results.
-Subsequently, the generalisation analyses were performed in Section 5.
-Finally, some conclusions are drawn in Section 6.
-This idea was initialised in a short conference paper [54], in which we briefly proved the concept using a fully-connected neural network.
+Finally, some conclusions are drawn in Section 5.
+This idea was initialized in a short conference paper [54], in which we briefly proved the concept using a fully-connected neural network.
 In this manuscript, we proposed a new light-weighted DL model with much fewer trainable parameters, tested the performance of the method more rationally, investigated the case with both sufficient and limited training data, performed quantitative analyses in both time and frequency domains, and evaluated the quality of synthetic data with modal analyses.